Notre Dame High School (Cape Girardeau, Missouri): History

-In 1995 it was determined that the building was no longer serving the needs of the school community and a capital campaign began to construct a new high school off Route K. The new campus opened in August, 1998 on land donated by the James and Wanda Drury Family Trust.
+In 1995 it was determined that the building was no longer serving the needs of the school community, and a capital campaign began to construct a new high school off Route K. The new campus opened in August 1998 on land donated by the James and Wanda Drury Family Trust.
 The school was built to accommodate 600 students.
 The school was renamed Notre Dame Regional High School in conjunction with the school's broad enrollment.
 Today Notre Dame Regional High School is the largest private high school between St. Louis and Memphis.
 It has grown to an enrollment of over 500 students.

+Notre Dame Regional High School would not be where it is today without the dedicated School Sisters of Notre Dame and the Franciscan Brothers of Brooklyn.